 The boa constrictor is just that a constrictor.
 They aren’t venomous as they have evolved beyond the need for venom and instead developed strong muscles that are used to squeeze the life out of prey animals.
-Their dagger-like teeth all point backwards to their throats and are meant not for chewing, but rather for holding on to prey, as they squeeze, with a crushing force, their meal till they die.
+Their dagger-like teeth all point backwards to their throats and are meant not for chewing, but rather for holding on to prey as they squeeze their meal, with a crushing force, till it dies.
 Then the prey is swallowed head first.

 First the Stats…

 Now on to the Facts!

 1.)
 Like other snakes, boas use their tongues, in part, for locating food.
 They flick their tongues out and capture small molecules in the air and bring those molecules into their mouth and sample them with a special organ on the roof of their mouth called a Jacobson’s organ.
 This organ gives a readout of their surroundings.

 2.)
 Boa constrictors are “ovoviviparous”, meaning their eggs stay inside the mother’s body until they’re ready to hatch, after which the female gives birth to live young.
 Then the eggs are reabsorbed by the female and the calcium with them.